 Sumatran orangutans differ from their Bornean relatives in a number of ways.
 Sumatran orangutans are a lighter orange – cinnamon colour and are more slender in build.
 In male Sumatran orangutans, they have flatter check flanges (cheek pads).

-You'll be spellbound by the agility and beauty of our Sumatran orangutans like sisters Subis and Emma, who were born here in 1986 and 1987.
+You'll be amazed by the agility and beauty of our Sumatran orangutans, like sisters Subis and Emma, who were born here in 1986 and 1987.

-All our orangutans are on the European Endangered Species Breeding Programme, a carefully managed scheme overseeing the breeding of zoo animals in different countries and we're immensely proud of our successful breeding record.
+All our orangutans are on the European Endangered Species Breeding Programme, a carefully managed scheme overseeing the breeding of zoo animals in different countries and we're really proud of our successful breeding record.

 Puluh, our spectacular male, has fathered seven, including Indah, born in 2008, Tripa in October 2012 and Tuti, born in December 2012 to mum Subis.

-Help us to do everything we can to safeguard this amazing species in the future.
+Help us to do everything we can to protect the future of this amazing species.

 Find out more about our work with orangutans here